Density Matrix-based Dynamics for Quantum Robotic Swarms: Notations and Preliminaries

 \subsection{Preliminaries}

 In quantum mechanics, the behavior of a quantum state is described by the Schr\"{o}dinger equation~\cite{Schr01}:

-where $\mathbf{H}$ is the Hamiltonian operator, $i$ is the imaginary unit, $\hbar$ is the \bl{reduced Planck constant} that will be set equal to 1 here, as often done in quantum physics, and $|\psi(t)\rangle$ represents the wavefunction \bl{at time t} as a mathematical description of the \emph{pure quantum state} in terms of its probability amplitude. \bl{When dealing with an ensemble of quantum states, such as in a quantum robotics swarm, one considers a mixture of different pure quantum states, known as \emph{mixed states}.
+where $\mathbf{H}$ is the Hamiltonian operator, $i$ is the imaginary unit, $\hbar$ is the \bl{reduced Planck constant} that will be set equal to 1 here, as often done in quantum physics, and $|\psi(t)\rangle$ represents the wavefunction \bl{at time t} as a mathematical description of the \emph{pure quantum state} in terms of its probability amplitude. \ma{In fact, a pure quantum state describes the position of a robot along its dimensional axes.
+For example, in case of one-dimensional movement, the $x$- position of a robot is given by} \ma{where $\alpha^x$ and $\beta^x$ are probability amplitudes along $|0\rangle$ (left) and $|1 \rangle$ (right), respectively with ${\alpha^x}^2 +{\beta^x}^2 = 1$.
+Similarly, in the 2-dimensional (x-y) plane, one obtains the robot position as a pure state that is a superposition of several qubits describing the position along the $x$ and $y$ directions, i.e., as a superposition of the basis states $|00\rangle, |01\rangle, |10\rangle,$ and $|11\rangle$, similar to that defined in~\eqref{eq:purestate} (c.f. also~\eqref{caso_completo}). } \bl{When dealing with an ensemble of quantum states, such as in a quantum robotics swarm \ma{consisting of multiple robots}, one considers a mixture of different pure quantum states, known as \emph{mixed states}.
 In this case, one uses the more general master equation}~\cite{Naka01, nielsen}

 where $\rho(t)$ is the density operator, generalizing the mathematical description of \bl{the mixed quantum states, and $\mathcal{L}$ is the Lindblad operator given by

 where the operator $L$ represents the interaction \bl{of the system} with the environment.} Eq. \eqref{lindblad_operator} corresponds to a Markovian dynamics when $\gamma_\alpha \geq 0$, for all $\alpha$.